Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Radar Data Representations

 \paragraph{Clustering-Based} Clustering-based methods \cite{schumann2017comparison, scheiner2018radar, scheiner2020off} aim to group radar points into clusters using clustering algorithms (e.g., DBSCAN \cite{ester1996density}), and then perform classification based on their spatial attributes.
 While clustering methods may be limited compared to deep learning-based methods, they are still effective in extracting individual objects from radar point clouds.
-Their simplicity also reduces memory requirements, making them widely used in radar-based segmentation tasks.
+The simplicity of clustering-based methods also reduces memory requirements, making them widely used in radar-based segmentation tasks.
 However, clustering-based methods are sensitive to parameter settings, such as the density threshold in DBSCAN.
 Additionally, these methods may also struggle with cluttered, overlapping, and closely spaced objects.

-\paragraph{Point-Based} Point-based methods \cite{schumann2018semantic, danzer20192d, feng2019point, tilly2020detection, scheiner2020seeing} process radar point clouds at the individual point level, extracting spatial features directly from these points.
+\paragraph{Point-Based} Point-based methods \cite{schumann2018semantic, danzer20192d, feng2019point, tilly2020detection, scheiner2020seeing, pan2023moving, deng2024robust} process radar point clouds at the individual point level, extracting spatial features directly from these points.
 These methods generally draw inspiration from LiDAR-based algorithms, such as PointNet \cite{qi2017pointnet}, PointNet++ \cite{qi2017pointnet++} and Frustum PointNets \cite{qi2018frustum}.
 These techniques leverage neural networks with convolutional filters to process radar points directly, considering spatial coordinates as integral features in the network structure.
+Schumann~\etal~\cite{schumann2018semantic} proposed a structure based on PointNet++ for semantic segmentation on radar point clouds.
+Specifically, the Multi-Scale Grouping (MSG) module in PointNet++ helps group and generate features for a center point and its neighborhoods.
+They demonstrated that incorporating the RCS value and compensated Doppler velocity significantly improved classification accuracy.
+Inspired by \cite{schumann2018semantic}, Danzer~\etal~\cite{danzer20192d} adopted a two-stage method using PointNets \cite{qi2017pointnet, qi2018frustum} for 2D car detection and segmentation.
+They considered each point as a proposal and adjusted the proposal size according to the object's prior knowledge.
+Then, PointNet and Frustum PointNets are used to classify the proposals and each point in the proposal.
+Finally, the bounding box prediction is executed only for the proposals that are objects.
 Point-based methods are good at accurate localization and classification of objects by considering individual radar points.
-However, they are susceptible to noise and occlusion, which may affect feature extraction accuracy.
+However, they are susceptible to noise and occlusion, which affect feature extraction accuracy.